USS Impeccable (AM-320): Career

 Impeccable departed Sasebo 20 November, sailing via Pearl Harbor to San Francisco, California, where she arrived 15 December 1945.
 She remained there until decommissioning at Terminal Island, California 27 March 1947.

 Impeccable was recommissioned 12 March 1952 to strengthen American fleet units in Korea, and after shakedown sailed 3 September for Sasebo.
 She moved immediately to the Wonsan area to strengthen the naval siege and keep the harbor clear of mines.
 The ship also took part in the amphibious feint at Kojo 12 to 14 October, exchanging fire with shore batteries in the area.
 On 18 October 1952, USS Impeccable (AM 320) and USS Chief (AM 315) received fire from estimated 105 mm enemy shore batteries located in the vicinity of Sondok.
 A total of 18 splashes were observed.
 Sweep gear was cut, and recovered under cover of darkness.
 No personnel or material casualties were experienced.

 During the months that followed Impeccable remained on the eastern coast, aiding the naval blockade and helping to maintain the U.S. position on the offshore islands.
 She drove a sampan ashore off Hungnam 17 November 1952, and fought with Wonsan batteries 20 February 1953 while covering USS Condor AMS 5 in a minesweeping operation.

-Her tour in the Korean War ended, Impeccable arrived at Pearl Harbor 31 March and her home-port, Long Beach, California, 10 April 1953.
+Her tour in the Korean War having ended, Impeccable arrived at Pearl Harbor 31 March and her home-port, Long Beach, California, 10 April 1953.
 For the rest of the year the ship operated on training and readiness exercises off Mexico and the Panama Canal Zone.
 Impeccable remained on minesweeping and fleet maneuvers through the first half of 1955.
 Impeccable was reclassified MSF-320 on 7 February 1955.

 Impeccable arrived at Astoria, Oregon on 16 August 1955; was decommissioned on 14 October; and entered the Pacific Reserve Fleet at Bremerton, Washington, where she remained until she was struck from the Navy list 1 July 1972 and sold for scrap 1 April 1974.